sayeedamodi/sayeedamodi/README.md

 # 💫 About Me:
-🌟 Passionate MERN stack developer 🚀<br>🔧 Currently diving into the world of DevOps<br>💡 Eager to learn new technologies and improve skills<br>📈 Focused on building dynamic, scalable applications<br>🛠 Enjoy taking on challenges and finding efficient solutions<br>✅ I can do it or get the work done, that's for sure!
+🌟 Passionate MERN stack developer / Cloud Engineer 🚀<br>🔧 Currently diving into the world of DevOps<br>💡 Eager to learn new technologies and improve skills<br>📈 Focused on building dynamic, scalable applications<br>🛠 Enjoy taking on challenges and finding efficient solutions<br>✅ I can do it or get the work done, that's for sure!

 ## 🌐 Socials: